Ideful/Ideful/README.md

 Hi there!
 My name is Konstantin.
-Were you could find my projects.
+Here you could find my projects.

 ### Contacts: